David Fleming (writer): Career

-Views and Ideas
+Views and ideas

-He conceived and developed the idea of TEQs - the first and most widely studied model for the implementation of a carbon rationing system.
+Fleming conceived and developed the idea of TEQs – the first and most widely studied model for the implementation of a carbon rationing system.
+His Energy and the Common Purpose (2005) helped set the parameters for the field, leading to 2008's UK government feasibility study of the proposal and an All Party Parliamentary report in 2011, authored by Fleming and Shaun Chamberlin.

-His April 1999 article for Prospect magazine, "The next oil shock?", interpreted the International Energy Agency's 1998 report as predicting an impending global energy crisis.
+Fleming's April 1999 article for Prospect magazine, "The next oil shock?", interpreted the International Energy Agency's 1998 report as predicting a global energy crisis in the coming decades.
 He later revealed that Fatih Birol – the future Chief Economist of the International Energy Agency – agreed to meet with him after reading the article, and confessed that "you are right… there are maybe six people in the world who understand this".
 Fleming had a long history with peak oil, having been part of the team who wrote the Ecology Party pamphlet The Reckoning in 1977, which discussed the issue and our need to rethink our use of energy.

 In his 2007 book The Lean Guide to Nuclear Energy: A Life-Cycle in Trouble, Fleming argued: